hakyimlab/shared_pipelines/enformer_pipeline/README.md

 ## To-do
+- [ ] > :heavy_exclamation_mark: Allow the submission of a bash script to the queue.
 - [X] Check that `os.path.join` paths work correctly.
 - [X] User should supply the intervals list within the predictions folder.
 - [ ] Provide a module to ensure that inputs are appropriate and available
 - [ ] > :heavy_exclamation_mark: Provide checks to ensure that necessary files and folders are available.
 - [X] Change `hg38_fasta_file` to a better, more general name like `fasta_file`
-- [ ] Ensure that the pipeline works with relative paths.
+- [X] Ensure that the pipeline works with relative paths.
 - [X] Change "motif" to "region" in the predictions_log files names
 - [X] Pipeline should be able to predict on reverse complements
 - [X] Create config templates for different servers (beagle3, polaris, theta e.t.c.)